-The Bert Hall Award for Commitment to the Health of the Community is an annual recognition presented by the Mat-Su Health Foundation to an individual who has consistently exemplified commitment to improving the health and wellness of people in the Mat-Su Borough.
+The Bert Hall Award for Commitment to the Health of the Community is an annual recognition presented to an individual or organization that consistently exemplifies commitment to working at the systems level to improve the health and wellness of Mat-Su residents.
 It was created in 2013 in honor of Mat-Su resident Bert Hall.

 “Solving complex community health problems doesn’t just happen with one organization, doesn’t just happen in a board room, and doesn’t just happen with talented people with extensive expertise,” said Mat-Su Health Foundation CEO Elizabeth Ripley.
 “It takes community partners.
 Sometimes these partners are organizations; other times, they are individuals.
 We are honored to recognize one such individual annually with the Bert Hall Award for Commitment to the Health of the Community.”